 Finally, the article says, 3-D printing will come into its own this year.
 It points to a PwC white paper that found 3D printing “is evolving as a practicable alternative for both product development and conventional manufacturing.”
 The article notes, “Over the past few years, the arrival of new materials has driven the industry forward, and applications are exploding.
 Originally, only a small selection of plastics were available to use in printing projects.
 Today, the addition of materials such as concrete, metal and nanoparticle ink have expanded the potential for innovation exponentially.”

 The Best Platform for Building Manufacturing Apps for Industry 4.0

 To reach Industry 4.0, manufacturers need the right development platform.
 Alpha TransForm is built to help manufacturers digitally transform their businesses.
 Alpha TransForm allows manufacturing employees to craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
 The resulting apps can then tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action or trigger order replacement.
 Get a free trial of Alpha TransForm.
-You can build your own app or give one of our manufacturing apps a try: for example, our Gemba Walk App or our Non-Conformance Reporting App.
+You can build your own app or give one of our manufacturing apps a try: for example, our Gemba Walk App or our Non-Conformance Report Template.